stac-extensions/grid/README.md

 The purpose of the Grid Extension is to provide fields related to gridded data products.

 There are two main uses of the `grid:code` field defined in this specification.
-The first is that it allows for precise aggregation in databases that support is of the number of Items that exist for a specific grid square.
+Both are primarily for use in supporting a "drill-down" path for a user exploring a dataset from a UI where there are too many results to display individually, so the user must first be presented with summary / aggregated data, and then drill down to individual items.

-slightly different footprints -- Landsat 8 are often off by a few pixels from each other.
+The first
-MODIS sinusoidal is a continuous curve in EPSG:4326
+is that it allows for precise aggregation in a STAC API implementation of Items that cover the same grid area.
+The STAC API [Aggregation Extension](https://github.com/radiantearth/stac-api-spec/pull/36) is a work-in-progress, but will eventually support aggregating over this field.

-Allow display of a pre-calculated geometry and a reasonable resolution?
+The second aspect is that it helps for display when a gridded dataset has Items that either have slightly different footprints for Items over the same grid square (e.g., Landsat 8 scenes are often off by a few pixels from each other, which makes them not an exact match).
+Some products with grids that are significantly different from EPSG:4326 have footprints that are far from a square after reprojection, such as MODIS sinusoidal having continuous curves.
+This an make the geometries very large.
+With a grid code defined for an Item, a UI could have a pre-determined geometry at a reasonable resolution for that grid square, and display it once for each all the Items in that grid square.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item